 But here’s the problem: most website owners are confused when it comes to choosing the right type of hosting.
-This is why we created a list of all the types of website hosting providers out there, each structured to satisfy particular needs based on the size of the business.
+It is why we created a list of all the types of website hosting providers out there, each structured to satisfy particular needs based on the size of the business.

 Shared hosting is a type of hosting service that gives you space on a server that you share with other websites.

-This means that space and the features the web hosting provider offers you aren’t exclusively used by you but are shared by other websites that you won’t be familiar with.
+It means that space and the features the web hosting provider offers you aren’t exclusively used by you but are shared by other websites that you won’t be familiar with.
 Your domain name and the domain names of other websites, in fact, share the same Random Access Memory (RAM) and Central Processing Unit (CPU).

 Due to this reason, shared hosting services are usually very affordable, which makes them perfect for beginners who are on a tight budget.
-This is also the simplest way to host your site due to the servers being mostly managed by the web hosting provider itself.
+It is also the simplest way to host your site due to the servers being mostly managed by the web hosting provider itself.
 On top of that, you’ll get features such as website builders, security, a free SSL certificate, email hosting, and more.

 Bear in mind that this type of web hosting won’t be the right fit for you if you need some exclusive or extra features or if you have a lot of traffic on your website.
 After all, you will be sharing the bandwidth and disk space with other sites.
 So some traffic peaks might not be well handled, which can result in negative user experience.
 You should choose this type of hosting only if that’s not a concern.